 Taking pictures or capturing video of students or teachers (that is not part of an approved activity) is strictly prohibited.

 Confiscated / Improper use of device procedure:

-1st Offense - Device is taken to the office and returned at the end of the day and after meeting with the principal.
+1st Offense - Device is taken to the office and parent/guardian will be contacted to retrieve the device.